-1.1 Intended Use
+Intended Use

-The DRG LH ELISA Kit is an enzyme immunoassay for the quantitative in vitro diagnostic measurement of the Luteinizing Hormone (LH) in serum.
+The DRG LH (Urine) ELISA is an enzyme immunoassay for the quantitative in vitro diagnostic measurement of LH in urine.
+This test is used to detect the midcycle LH surge in urine, which is an aid in predicting the time of ovulation.

-1.2 Summary and Explanation
+Summary and Explanation